Advanced Scripting

 Modifiers

 In the previous section you have learned all about the basic structure of a script, combining and comparing multiple indicator values.
 For more advanced setups, a simple comparison is not sufficient.
 For example, there are cases where you need to compare the current value of an indicator to that of the previous candle, or to the moving average over a certain number of previous candles.
 Scripting is expressive enough to cover these cases as well, using a concept called "Modifiers".
+See modifiers for information on all available modifiers.

 Custom Comparison Formulas